bevyengine/bevy/release-content/migration-guides/gltf_pbr.md

 Previously, `bevy_gltf` depends on `bevy_pbr` , with a tight coupling between the scene definition and the rendering of the scene.
 This has been inverted.

-You can disable PBR rendering by initialising `PbrPlugin` as so:
+You can disable PBR rendering by initializing `PbrPlugin` as so:

 ```rs
 PbrPlugin {